-The Data type editor dialog can be opened by clicking the ellipsis is button to the right of the record to be edited.
+The Data type editor dialog can be opened by clicking the ellipsis - button to the right of the record to be edited.

-In the Data type editor dialog you can specify whether the source field type returned by the OLE DB Provider is to be converted to a data type of the target database server (i.e. SQL Server).
+In the Data type editor dialog you can specify whether the source field type returned by the OLE DB Provider is to be converted to a data type of the target database server (i.e. PostgreSQL).